Is a Manufacturing Career a Dead End? Actually, No.

 About the Author

 Chris Glenn is Hytrol Conveyor Company’s Vice President of Operations.
-He is responsible for all manufacturing and logistics operations of the company, focusing on tactical and long-term strategic initiatives.
+He is responsible for all logistics operations of the company, focusing on tactical and long-term strategic initiatives.
 He is passionate about the quality of life for all employees at Hytrol and has more than 20 years of experience in the manufacturing industry.